RustCrypto/formats/tls_codec/README.md

 - Serialize for `(T, U)` and `(T, U, V)` where `T, U, V` implement Serialize`
 - Deserialize for `(T, U)` and `(T, U, V)` where `T, U, V` implement Deserialize`

-## Minimum Supported Rust Version

-This crate requires **Rust 1.74.0** at a minimum.

-We may change the MSRV in the future, but it will be accompanied by a minor version bump.

 ## License

 Licensed under either of: